sdruskat/annis-introduction/script/script.md

 And finally, the tutorial contains a very helpful list of AQL operators.

 But now, let's get started with some actual queries in ANNIS.
-For this presentation, we will XXX primarily XXX use the Georgetown University Multilayer Corpus.
+For this presentation, we will primarily use the Georgetown University Multilayer Corpus.
 You can find more information about the corpus on its website at http://corpling.uis.georgetown.edu/gum/.

 ## Usage